 All computers are automatically registered in the dynamic DNS under the name hostname.dhcp.phys.ethz.ch.
 This allows you to connect to your computer using this name instead of its dynamic IP address.

 Several wireless networks are provided by the Informatikdienste.
-You can access eth, or eth-5 with your n.ethz account.
+You can access eth, or eth-5 with your n.ethz username and wireless password.
 If you experience problems when connecting from a Windows computer, try to authenticate with

 If you have a visitor for only a couple of days who needs to access the wireless or VPN, you can create a day guest account.